Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Introduction

-$\diamond$ We build two quality prediction models to predict the alignment accuracy of a leaf in each frame and detect tracking failure of a leaf over time, which is used during the tracking process.
+$\diamond$ We develop two quality prediction models to predict the alignment accuracy and tracking failure.

-$\diamond$ We set up a quantitative evaluation framework with three metrics to jointly evaluate the performance of segmentation, alignment, and tracking.
+$\diamond$ We set up a quantitative evaluation framework to jointly evaluate the performance.

-Compared to the earlier work~\cite{yin2014a, yin2014b}, four main changes have been made: $(1)$ One term is added to the objective function for leaf alignment and one term is modified in the objective function for leaf tracking.
-The proposed method is shown to be superior to~\cite{yin2014a, yin2014b} on a larger dataset. $(2)$ We build two quality prediction models to estimate the alignment accuracy and tracking performance for every leaf at each frame. $(3)$ We enhance the performance evaluation procedure so that error caused by tracking failure does not influence the alignment accuracy. $(4)$ We study the limitation of our tracking algorithm and find it is very robust to leaf template transformation.
+Compared to our earlier work~\cite{yin2014a, yin2014b}, we have made five main changes: $1)$ One term is modified in the tracking objective function.
+The proposed method is superior to~\cite{yin2014a, yin2014b} on a larger dataset. $2)$ We develop two quality prediction models. $3)$ We enhance the performance evaluation procedure and add one metric to evaluate segmentation accuracy. $4)$ We study the limitation of our tracking algorithm and show its robustness to leaf template transformation. $5)$ We extend our method to apply on RGB images~\cite{scharr2014annotated} and compare the segmentation results to~\cite{pape20143}.